DARPA-CRITICALMAAS/mtri-statmagic-deploy/README.md

 ```

 Either open 4 terminals (one for each container) or add the `-d` argument to the docker run command to detach (run in the background).
+If you open new terminals, make sure to cd back to `mtri-statmagic-deploy` and source your `.env` file before each `docker run` command.
 The web-app container should be started last.